 Why People Tend to Disregard the Importance of Diving Knives

 Most people tend to think that you can dive without a diving knife.
 Scuba diving is perceived as a romantic adventure, something that can be done easily and as long as you are comfortable with the sea and can swim well, nothing bad can happen to you.
-Also the knife is not exactly associated with diving – most people associate diving with an oxygen tank, a diving mask, a wetsuit and other similar tools.
+Also the knife is not exactly associated with diving – most people associate diving with an oxygen tank, a diving mask (not very different from a face mask for sale), a wetsuit and other similar tools.
 The truth is that when we check the TV and see the divers, we hardly ever see them with knives.
 And yet…

 Why Diving Knives are Important